 Ellen Angharad Williams has been praised for her “poise and promise, her voice agile with silvery charm” (The Guardian), and has been described as singing “with heart-piercing sweetness” in The Times.
-Ellen completed her Masters studies in Opera at the Royal Welsh College of Music and Drama in 2017 where she studied with Suzanne Murphy and Michael Pollock, and has performed in many of the UK’s most prestigious concert halls including Cadogan Hall, Royal Concert Hall Glasgow, Bridgewater Hall, Brangwyn Hall, the Wales Millennium Centre and St. David’s Hall where she was a finalist in the Welsh Singers Showcase in 2018 and performed with the BBC National Orchestra of Wales.
-Ellen was delighted recently to sing the soprano solo in Haydn’s Creation in the Brangwyn Hall, and has also sung Orff’s Carmina Burana in Gloucester Cathedral conducted by Adrian Partingon and in St. Mary in the Castle in Hastings, Bach’s Magnificat and Christmas Oratorio in Llandaff Cathedral, and the Fauré Requiem and excerpts from Handel’s Messiah in St. David’s Hall.
-Ellen has performed in many UK classical music festivals including the ‘Winning Professionals’ recital at Fishguard International Music Festival, the Young Artist's Recital in Cowbridge Music Festival, the Royal British Legion Wales Festival of Remembrance concert in St. David’s Hall, and appeared as The Minstrel in the Welsh premiere of The Bards of Wales conducted by Karl Jenkins, performed in the opening ceremony of the National Eisteddfod of Wales, to which Ellen owes many of her early successes in singing.
+Ellen completed her Masters in Opera at the Royal Welsh College of Music and Drama in 2017 where she studied with Suzanne Murphy and Michael Pollock, and has performed in many of the UK’s most prestigious concert halls including the Royal Albert Hall, Cadogan Hall, Royal Concert Hall Glasgow, Bridgewater Hall, the Brangwyn Hall, the Wales Millennium Centre and St. David’s Hall where she was a finalist in the Welsh Singers Showcase in 2018 and performed with the BBC National Orchestra of Wales.
+Ellen was delighted recently to sing the soprano solo in Haydn’s Creation in the Brangwyn Hall, and has sung Orff’s Carmina Burana in Gloucester Cathedral conducted by Adrian Partingon and in St. Mary in the Castle in Hastings, Bach’s Magnificat and Christmas Oratorio in Llandaff Cathedral, and the Fauré Requiem and excerpts from Handel’s Messiah in St. David’s Hall.
+Ellen has performed in many UK classical music festivals including the ‘Winning Professionals’ recital at Fishguard International Music Festival, the Young Artist's Recital in Cowbridge Music Festival, the Royal British Legion Wales Festival of Remembrance concert in St. David’s Hall, and appeared as The Minstrel in the Welsh premiere of The Bards of Wales conducted by Karl Jenkins, performed in the opening ceremony of the National Eisteddfod of Wales.